Camille (Red Dwarf): Reception

-The episode was first broadcast on the British television channel BBC2 on 14 February 1991 in the 9:00pm evening time slot, although it was originally planned to be shown as the third episode of Series IV as shown in the repeat runs in both 1992 and 1994.
+The episode was first broadcast on the British television channel BBC2 on 14 February 1991 in the 9:00pm time slot, although it was originally planned to be shown as the third episode of Series IV as shown in the repeat runs in both 1992 and 1994.
 The series' transmission order was changed as it was felt more appropriate to run the episode on Valentine's Day and so it went out first.
 Further changes to the series' running order came about because of the outbreak of the Gulf War and the subject matter of some of the other episodes, notably "Dimension Jump" featuring the war-hero Ace Rimmer and the anti-war-themed "Meltdown".
 The episode received a mixed response from fans.